The French have some very formal rules about manners and etiquette. Avoid embarrassment with this guide to French etiquette and French manners.

 The French shake hands almost whenever they meet, and always when meeting someone for the first time or for business.
-Arriving at work in the morning, it is not uncommon to greet colleagues with a handshake and to shake hands again when leaving.
-Read more about French business culture and French business etiquette tips.
+Arriving at work in the morning, it is common to greet colleagues with a handshake and to shake hands again when leaving.
+Read more about French business etiquette.

-Greeting anyone familiar — like a favourite restaurant waiter or a next-door neighbour — is also usually begun with a crisp handshake.
+Greeting anyone familiar — like a favorite restaurant waiter or a next-door neighbor — also usually involves a crisp handshake.

-However, when colleagues know each other well, and in situations between friends, women will often greet each other, and male colleagues or friends, with a kiss on the cheek.
+However, when colleagues know each other well or in situations between friends, women often greet each other, and male colleagues or friends, with a kiss on the cheek.
 Beware – don’t take the first step if you are uncertain, but be ready to embrace what comes.

-The choice of whether to use the formal vous and informal tu to say ‘you’ in French can be confusing, and sometimes very subtle.
-But a simple rule is that the more intimate tu is only employed among family and friends.
+The choice of whether to use the formal vous and informal tu to say ‘you’ in French can be confusing.
+But a simple rule is that the more intimate tu is only for family and friends.
 It is common for work colleagues to say tu, but wait until someone else does it first.